Speed of technological transformations required in Europe to achieve different climate goals: Introduction

 \

-In this work, we use PyPSA-Eur-Sec, an open model of the sector-coupled European energy system with uninterrupted 3-hourly resolution for a full year and a 37-nodes network, Fig. \ref{fig_map}.
+In this work, we use PyPSA-Eur-Sec\cite{pypsa-eur-sec}, an open model of the sector-coupled European energy system with uninterrupted 3-hourly resolution for a full year and a 37-nodes network, Fig. \ref{fig_map}.
 The model comprises the electricity, heating and land transport sectors used in \cite{Brown_2018, Victoria_2020}.
 Moreover, it is extended to include the transformation of industry, industrial feedstocks, shipping and aviation, the use of biomass and a detailed accounting of carbon capture, use, and storage (CCUS), as well as demand-side efficiency improvements in buildings.
-Our model outperforms most IAMs by including higher time and spatial resolution.
+Our model includes higher time and spatial resolution than most IAMs.
 This captures the variability of wind and solar, the presence of heating demand peaks and dark doldrums (\textit{i.e.}, periods with low wind and solar generation), and the role of storage at different time scales.
-This, together with detailed modelling of electricity and hydrogen grids, is crucial to dimension flexibility needs to balance variable renewable generation.
-Moreover, we include a more detailed breakdown of industry, \textit{e.g.} by modelling the option of direct reduced iron (DRI) in steel manufacturing.
+This, together with detailed modelling of electricity and hydrogen grids, is crucial to estimate flexibility needs to balance variable renewable generation.
+Moreover, we include a more detailed breakdown of industry by sector, including for example the option of direct reduced iron (DRI) in steel manufacturing.

 \